Spaghetti & Mandolino - home page / Our magazine / Low-fat cheeses in the diet: which to eat and which to avoid?

 Here are some concrete examples:

-• low-fat cheeses: lean curds, totally skimmed fresh cheeses, skimmed ricotta.
+• lean cheeses: lean curds, totally skimmed fresh cheeses, skimmed ricotta.

-• light cheeses: Semi-lean fresh cheeses, cow's ricotta, parmesan cheese and semi-skimmed hard mountain cheeses.
+• light cheeses: semi-lean fresh cheeses, cow's ricotta, Grana cheese, and partially skimmed hard mountain cheeses.

-• medium-fat cheeses: Mozzarella, Caciotta, Fontal, Edam, Caciocavallo, Provolone, Sbrinz, aged Caciotta, Scamorze, Goat with a flowery and seasoned crust.
+• medium-fat cheeses: Mozzarella, Caciotta, Fontal, Edam, Caciocavallo, Provolone, Sbrinz, aged Caciotta, Scamorze, baked Caprino with bloomy rind, and aged.

-• fatty cheeses: Fontina, Butterkäse, Italico, Taleggio, Gorgonzola, Sheep Caciotta, Quartirolo, Camembert, Murazzano, Crescenza, Buffalo mozzarella.
+• fat cheeses: Fontina, Butterkäse, Italico, Taleggio, Gorgonzola, sheep's Caciotta, Quartirolo, Camembert, Murazzano, Crescenza, buffalo Mozzarella.

-• very fatty cheeses: Mascarpone, Caprice des Dieux, Vacherin Mont d&' OR, Double or triple cream cheeses.
+• very fat cheeses: Mascarpone, Caprice des Dieux, Vacherin Mont d'Or, double or triple cream cheeses.

-Low-fat cheeses, as you read before, are all those cheeses that have a low percentage of saturated fat, not more than 20%.
+The lean cheeses, as you read previously, are all those cheeses that have a reduced percentage of saturated fats, not exceeding 20%.
 They provide a large amount of nutrients, essential for the proper functioning of our body.
-Low-fat cheeses, in fact, are an energy food, rich in proteins, vitamins and minerals, which have no influence on the cholesterol level.
-In addition, they are an ally for bone health thanks to the significant presence of calcium and phosphorus.
-A highly digestible food that is suitable for all those who are following a low-calorie diet
+Lean cheeses, in fact, are energetic foods, rich in proteins, vitamins, and minerals, which have no influence on cholesterol levels.
+Furthermore, they are an ally for bone health thanks to the significant presence of calcium and phosphorus.
+A food with high digestibility that is suitable for anyone following a low-calorie diet.

-cheeses are, for example: low-fat caliate, totally skimmed fresh cheeses and skimmed ricotta.
-But, keeping aside the classification according to the law that we have seen before, the only lean cheeses par excellence are cottage cheese and ricotta, even if they are not to be considered real cheeses since they are produced from buttermilk or whey.
+Examples of lean cheeses include: lean curds, fresh cheeses that are completely skimmed, and skimmed ricotta.
+However, setting aside the classification according to the law we discussed earlier, the only quintessential lean cheeses are cottage cheese and ricotta, even though they are not to be considered true cheeses as they are made from buttermilk or whey.

-Here are the main low-fat cheeses and their caloric intake per 100
+Here are the main lean cheeses and their caloric contribution per 100 g of the product:

 • light spreadable cheese 160 calories